Uttar Pradesh State Road Transport Corporation

 The Uttar Pradesh State Road Transport Corporation (UPSRTC) is a public sector passenger road transport corporation which services Uttar Pradesh, India, and adjoining states of North India.
 It operates as a state and interstate bus service and has the largest fleet of buses in North India.
-The corporate office of the corporation is located at MG Marg in Lucknow.
+UPSRTC is the government-owned transport corporation, and its corporate office of the corporation is located at MG Marg in Lucknow.